-The Nakahara Prize is an award from the Japanese government to Japanese economics.under age 45 who have made significant contributions to the world of
+The Nakahara Prize is an award from the Japanese government to Japanese economists under age 45 who have made significant contributions to the world of economics.

-The Nakahara Prize is a huge professional achievement for a young, and it means that the winner has contributed significant new knowledge to the field.
+The Nakahara Prize is a huge professional achievement for a young economist, and it means that the winner has contributed significant new knowledge to the field.
 Often, the winner's work is published around the world.